ericsink/SQLitePCL.raw/README.md

 The UseSQLiteFrom feature is no longer supported in 0.9.
 If you were using this, you will need to switch to specifying things by which plugin/native package you include.

+## Android N

+With the release of Android N, use of the system-provided SQLite library is no longer allowed.
+So for compatibility with Android N, you would need to use SQLitePCL.plugin.sqlite3.android

 # CONTENT BELOW THIS LINE IS NOT YET UPDATED FOR 0.9